Albert Einstein in popular culture: Television

 A holographic representation of Einstein (played by Jim Norton) appeared in two episodes of Star Trek: The Next Generation.
 He first appears to debate physics with Reginald Barclay in "The Nth Degree".
 Norton returns in the first part of "Descent".
 The episode starts on the Enterprise with a game of poker being played by holodeck representations of Einstein, Sir Isaac Newton and Stephen Hawking (portrayed by himself).
 All are programmed by Lt.
 Commander Data, playing as the fourth person in the game.

 In Dexter's Laboratory, Einstein is boy genius Dexter's hero.

 The Voyagers! episode "The Travels of Marco...and Friends" begins with Bogg and Jeff landing in New York in 1930 and saving Einstein from a potentially fatal accident.

 In The Super Mario Bros.
 Super Show, Einstein was played by Ed Metzger.

 In Touched by an Angel, Einstein was played by Harold Gould.

 In Eureka, the titular town was established when President Harry S. Truman commissioned development of a top-secret lab, staffed by Albert Einstein, after World War II and it became home to the scientists and their families working there.

 In the Rick and Morty episode "A Rickle in Time", time-traveling monsters beat up Einstein, whom they had mistaken for Rick Sanchez.

 In Genius, Einstein is portrayed by Geoffrey Rush and Johnny Flynn as the elder and younger Einstein respectively.

 Einstein is portrayed by John Rubinstein in the Legends of Tomorrow episode "Out of Time".
 He is later mentioned in the episode "The Curse of the Earth Totem", where he was trapped in the ice age due to being displaced in time.

 The German Netflix series Dark begins a with a quote about the perception of time by Einstein.

 Einstein is portrayed by Eric Charters in episode 11 of season 13 "Staring Blindly into the Future" (January 13, 2020) of the Canadian television period drama Murdoch Mysteries where he explains the theory of general relativity.
 He is also mentioned in episode 13 of season 12 "Murdoch and the Undetectable Man" (January 28, 2019).

 In 2023, the BBC produced the docudrama Einstein and the Bomb, featuring both stock footage of Einstein and dramatizations where he is played by Aidan McArdle.

+In One Piece, Dr. Vegapunk is clearly inspired by Albert Einstein.
+He bears a strong physical resemblance to the scientist, and his protruding tongue references the famous photograph taken on Einstein's 72nd birthday.
+Continuing the homage, Vegapunk's English voice actor, Kent Williams, performs the character with an exaggerated German accent, reflecting Einstein's country of origin.